-As of March 31, 2022, our satellite fleet consisted of eight geosynchronous ("GEO") satellites, five of which are owned and three of which are leased.
+As of March 31, 2022, our satellite fleet consisted of ten geosynchronous ("GEO") satellites, seven of which are owned and three of which are leased.
 They are all in geosynchronous orbit, approximately 22,300 miles above the equator.
+Our owned S-band low-earth orbit ("LEO") nanosatellites are not included in the table below.